3DprintFIT/miPrinter/README.md

 miPrinter
 =========

-Foldable micro RepRap printer.
+Foldable RepRap printer.
 Not ready for production, but almost done.

 Rebuild
 -------